drrufus/ng-zorro-antd/components/back-top/doc/index.en-US.md

 - When the page content is very long.
 - When you need to go back to the top very frequently in order to view the contents.

+## Import this Component Individually

+You can get more detail [here](/docs/getting-started/en#import-a-component-individually).

 ```ts
 import { NzBackTopModule } from 'ng-zorro-antd/back-top';
 ```